Split Testing API

 New to split testing?
 Read the Split Testing Overview for conceptual background on how Humblytics A/B testing works, goal types, and statistical methodology before diving into the API.

 Looking for analytics endpoints?
-The External Analytics API covers traffic, clicks, and forms data — useful for monitoring experiment performance alongside these split testing endpoints.
+The External Analytics API covers traffic, pages, clicks, forms, and funnels data — useful for monitoring experiment performance alongside these split testing endpoints.

 Use Cases